Police investigating multiple bomb threats against New York City synagogues. Here's what we know.

 The New York City Police Department told CBS New York that multiple bomb threats were made against synagogues Saturday.

+Another bomb threat was reported at Brooklyn Heights Synagogue on Remsen Street.

-Police say all of the threatened locations received emails stating that explosives were present in the buildings.
+Police say all of the threatened locations received emails stating that explosives were present in the buildings or nearby.

+Congregation Rodeph Sholom executive director Barbara Zakin said in a message sent to congregants that the NYPD evacuated their building as a precaution and conducted a search.

 In a post to social media, New York Gov. Kathy Hochul said that she is "actively monitoring" the situation.